Identifying and achieving the stability objective

 Changes in circumstances

-If changes have occurred since the order for a family preservation or family reunification (including an order to extend a family reunification order) and the risk assessment identifies that family preservation or reunification is no longer in the child’s best interests as a result, the permanency objective is to be changed.
-Following the decision to change the permanency objective, a court order consistent with the new permanency objective must be sought within six weeks.
+If changes have occurred since the order for a family preservation or family reunification (including an order to extend a family reunification order) and the risk assessment identifies that family preservation or reunification is no longer in the child’s best interests, the stability objective must be changed.

-Adoption, permanent care, or long-term out-of-home care
+Permanent care or long-term care

 Permanent care